 Under the common law, a land owner has a duty, when he or she is aware or ought to be aware of a hazardous condition on his or her land which puts neighbouring land at risk, to take such steps as are reasonable in all the circumstances to prevent or minimise the risk of injury or damage to the neighbour’s property.

 Where there is a retaining wall dispute that relates to a retaining wall posing a hazard, it may be possible to seek a Court order to require the retaining wall to be made safe.

 My neighbour wants to take down the retaining wall.
 Can they do this?

-So if we’ve established that the retaining wall should be entirely within one property, we now know that the owner of that property also owns the retaining wall.
+So if we’ve established that the retaining wall should be entirely within one property, we now know that the owner of that property generally also owns the retaining wall.
 Does that mean they can take the retaining wall down if they want?
-Fortunately, the answer is generally no. Each owner generally has a duty to ensure their property is not eroding onto the neighbouring property and that they are not removing structural support.
+Fortunately, the answer is no. Each owner generally has a duty to ensure their property is not eroding onto the neighbouring property and that they are not removing structural support.

 You can check out a real life case study here.